Skip to main content

 CREATE ROLE `<replication_role_name>` REPLICATION LOGIN;

-Ensure to replace <replication_role_name> with a role name of your preference.
+Replace <replication_role_name> with a role name of your choice.

-Once the role has been created, execute the following SQL command to create a new login for Data Integration Log-Based extraction if it doesn't already exist:
+Once the role has been created, run the following SQL command to create a new login for Data Integration Log-Based extraction if it does not already exist:

 CREATE USER data_integration WITH `<replication_role_name>`;

-In case the Data Integration user already exists, use the following SQL command to assign the new role to the user:
+If the Data Integration user already exists, run the following SQL command to assign the new role:

 ALTER USER data_integration WITH `<replication_role_name>`;